GeauxWeisbeck4/andrews-logseq-graph/pages/6 Sorting.md

 		   remember that position 0 actually corresponds to key 22, position 1 to key 23, and so on.)
 Finally, go through the bitmap, outputting the numbers whose bits are set; it’s simple.
+		- First make a copy of the input array ❶ to simplify the next step, which is determining the minimum and maximum keys ❷.
+(This could be done in a single loop a tad more efficiently.)
+Then create a bitmap array of the right length ❸, but in reality you’ll be using common booleans, not bits.
+You need to be careful with indices, because JavaScript’s arrays always start at zero; a bit of index math will be needed to relate keys to array positions.
+Then go through the input array ❹ and check whether the key already appeared.
+If so ❺, there’s a problem.
+If not ❻, just mark that the number did appear.
+Finally, go through the bitmap ❼, and whenever you find a set flag ❽, output the corresponding number.
+		- Not being able to allow for duplicate keys is a serious limitation, and dealing with numbers only is another; you need to be able to sort elements consisting of a key + data, as in all the other algorithms you’ve explored so far.
+	- ## Counting Sort
+		- The previous example is limited by calculating where each sorted element should go